edissyum/opencapture/README.md

    - Complex locale REGEX used.
 Easy to improve and modify

 # Installation
-## Linux Distributions

-We recommend using the latest stable debian 10.X version (Debian 11 is not recommended for now because of incron package not available)

 ## Install Open-Capture for Invoices

 Please, do not run the following command as root and create a specific user for Open-Capture For Invoices.